 While setting up AndroidAPS to work with your medtronic pump you need to set following items: (see picture above)

-- Pump Type: Which pump type you have (i.e. 522).
+- Pump Type: The model pump you are using (e.g. 522).

 - for US & Canada, frequency used is 916 Mhz